artsy/artsy.github.io/_posts/2018-05-08-is-graphql-the-future.markdown

 ## Variables

 One of the core aspects of programming is the ability to pass intermediate data around.
-The most basic way languages accomplish this with named variables.
+The most basic way languages accomplish this is with named variables.
 Many languages allow variables to be reassigned; some don't.
 GraphQL doesn’t have them at all!
 But that doesn’t mean data can’t be propagated.

 GraphQL supports one kind of propagation, which is the propagation of context down the sequence of resolvers.
 It happens implicitly and invisibly.
 Exactly what data is propagated and what that means is up to you.